 - General site health & safety

-With trained PUWER assessors across the UK, Pilz vast experience within the industry allows us to offer competitive pricing and a thorough and reliable PUWER assessmen
+With trained PUWER assessors across the UK, Pilz vast experience within the industry allows us to offer competitive pricing and a thorough and reliable PUWER assessment.

-The Provision and Use of Work Equipment Regulations 1998 (formerly known as PUWER 98) legislation was introduced by the Health and Safety Executive (HSE) to replace the 1992 regulations with more focus on control and the prevention of injuries to employees in the workplace.
+The Provision and Use of Work Equipment Regulations 1998 was introduced into UK law to replace the 1992 regulations, with more focus on control and the prevention of injuries to employees in the workplace.

 PUWER 98 was introduced to cover all equipment and machinery in the workplace, although there are more specific regulations to cover lifting equipment (Lifting Operations and Lifting Equipment Regulations 1998, LOLER) and pressure equipment must meet Pressure Systems Safety Regulations (PSSR).

-PUWER regulations cover a vast amount of equipment from office furniture to company cars and even employees equipment that they bring in to use at work.
-Equipment used by the public is still covered under the Health and Safety Act 1974.
-New equipment should carry a CE Mark from the manufacturer to show its compliance with current Health and Safety laws.
+PUWER regulations cover a vast amount of work equipment from a simple hand tool to a complete production line including employees equipment that they may bring in to use at work.
+Equipment used by the public is still covered under the Health and Safety at Work Act 1974.
+New equipment should carry a CE Mark from the manufacturer to show its compliance with current legislation.

-The set of 30 regulations that aim to prevent injuries and fatal accidents by holding equipment owners and employers responsible for incidents to employees.
+The set of 30 regulations aim to prevent injuries and fatal accidents by holding equipment owners and employers responsible for incidents to employees.
 Employers can receive seven-figure fines for failings in recognising potential hazards if incidents do occur.
-Many HSE inspectors say that sometimes a risk assessment carried out by a competent person can identify hazards and find suitable control measures to prevent them.
+A risk assessment carried out by a competent person will identify hazards and find suitable control measures to prevent them.